maubanel/UE5-Lighting/sky-fog/README.md

 Move the **SkyAtmosphere** actor to the **Lighting** folder.

-Now you can add **Volumetric Clouds** to add moving clouds to the sky.
+Now you can add **Volumetric Clouds** from the **Env Light Mixer** to add moving clouds to the sky.
 And you see volumetric clouds in the sky.

 >The [Volumetric Cloud](https://docs.unrealengine.com/5.0/en-US/volumetric-cloud-component-properties-in-unreal-engine/) component is a physically-based cloud rendering system that uses a material-driven approach to give artists and designers the freedom to create any type of clouds they need for their projects.
 The cloud system handles dynamic time-of-day setups that is complemented by the Sky Atmosphere and Sky Light using the real time capture mode.
 The system provides scalable, artist-defined clouds that can adapt to projects using ground views, flying, and ground to outer space transitions. - Unreal Manual